Soul of the Esraj

 Track List

-- Dawning.
-(12:47) A celebration of awakenings, new beginnings, and the coming of the morning light.
+1. Dawning.
+(12:47) David Michael accompanies the esraj on Celtic Harp in this celebration of awakenings, new beginnings, and the coming of the morning light.

-- Zenith.
-(11:27) In concert with bass flute and voice, Zenith is an intimate exploration of the quiet mystery, heat, and power of midday.
-FREE MP3 Excerpt.
-1.5 MB.
-RealAudio.
-(1:38).
+2. Zenith.
+(11:27) In concert with Randy Mead bass flute and the vocals of Heather Wertheimer, Zenith is an intimate exploration of the quiet mystery, heat, and power of midday. >YTmusic.

-- Threshold Between Worlds.
-(13:07) With a heavy Persian influence, this piece reflects a return of light from the darkness, a rejuvenating second wind accompanied by the special sounds of the Celtic harp and scalloped-fretboard guitar (a steel string guitar modified to allow Indian-style musical ornaments).
+4. Threshold Between Worlds.
+(13:07) With a heavy Persian influence, this piece reflects a return of light from the darkness, a rejuvenating second wind accompanied by the special sounds of David Michael on Celtic harp and Matthew Montfort on scalloped fretboard guitar (a steel string guitar modified to allow Indian-style musical ornaments).

-- Meditation of the Night.
-(10:25) With a deep feeling of peace, the ethereal tones of the e-bow guitar and the esraj draw the musical journey to a close.
+5. Meditation of the Night.
+(10:25) With a deep feeling of peace, the ethereal tones of the esraj and Tim Ellis on e-bow guitar draw the musical journey to a close.